 You will want to consider the size of your home when you are choosing the right colors.
 Depending on if you want a subtle or commanding finished look, the color palette you choose should have more or fewer colors involved depending on the size of your home.
 Smaller homes with less detail will mainly call for two paint colors, while a larger home with more detail might allow for more colors in your house color scheme.

-- Different exterior elements
+- Different exterior color elements

-There are different elements of exterior house color schemes that will play into what colors you choose for your home.
+There are different elements of exterior house colors that will play into what colors you choose for your home.
 Homes that have many decorative trims and railings will be able to hold more colors.
 While homes with simple architecture will lend themselves to a simpler palette.
 This doesn’t mean you can’t make a bold color choice if your home is small, just that there will be fewer elements with which to create contrast.

 There are a few things that will affect the cost of having your home painted.
 The biggest factors that determine the price of the exterior home painting are: